 - 1 cup coconut milk (I use plain, canned coconut milk)

 - 2 cups flour, plus extra for dusting

 - 4 tsp. aluminum-free baking powder

 - 1 tsp. kosher salt

-- Honey (optional) for topping the biscuits
+- Honey (non-vegan, optional topping) for drizzling the biscuits

 - Measure coconut oil into a half-cup measuring cup (see recipe notes).
 Place coconut oil in the fridge until you’re ready to use it.